qmk/qmk_firmware/docs/feature_debounce_type.md

  |      ------------------+
           ----> time
 ```

-However in the real world you will actually see contact bounce, which will look like multiple 1->0 and 0->1 transitions,
+(X axis showing time.)

-until the value finally settles.
+However, in the real world you will actually see *contact bounce*, which will look like multiple 1->0 and 0->1 transitions, until the value finally settles:
 ```
                   +-+ +--+ +-------------
                   | | |  | |